roblaing/webgames/ricerocks/README.md

 The <em>old way</em> of doing this was to nest each subsequent asynchronous step in the callback of its predecessor, which for many contingent steps would lead to very deeply nested, ugly code &mdash; the <q>Pyramid of Death</q>.

-Mercifully, the <q>window then background image loaded</q> chain only involves two steps, so the its pyramid of doom isn't very high.
+Mercifully, the <q>window then background image loaded</q> chain only involves two steps, so its pyramid of doom isn't very high.
 Preventing a <q>white screen of death</q>, however, involved the additional step of invoking JavaScript's <a href="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await">async function (...) {... await ...}</a>
 combination to avoid the loop getting started before <code>scale</code> was set correctly.